Copyright, Newmarket Film Group

 Some content is either based on the writings of those two Nuns that we’ve heard so much about, or is Gibson’s own creative license.
 To someone who’s familiar only with the Biblical record, those snippets of content come out of nowhere, without warning, and then go away again.

 Certain details which we know could have been improved over other Passion dramas, such as putting the nails through the wrists rather than through the palms of the hands, or having Jesus carry only the crossbar instead of the entire Cross, were NOT fixed.
 Reportedly, this was to preserve familiarity with the story as most people visualize it.
 Other details, such as not emphasizing asphyxiation, or omitting a Greek version of the title “King of the Jews” fastened to the Cross, are incorrect, but tolerable.
-The essence of this story is Jesus' sacrifice — the BLOOD that so many of our songs sing about.
+The essence of this story is Jesus’ sacrifice—the BLOOD that so many of our songs sing about.

-Note: For facts about Christ’s death, read: How did Jesus die? / What do the letters “INRI” on the crucifix mean?
+What do the letters “INRI” on the crucifix mean?
 Answer

-What about the objections of anti-Semitism?
 Groundless.
 If anything, Gibson shows even-handedness and restraint in that matter.
 It’s clear that the Sanhedrin was not unanimous in condemning Jesus.
 And while the Temple Guard engages in some gratuitous violence, all the really bloody torture of Jesus is done by the Romans.

 The liberals say Pilate must actually have been the primary mover in killing Jesus.
 They say this, because they want it to be so.
 Was Pilate sometimes a bloodthirsty murderer?
 It sure sounds like it, from Luke 13:1.
 But the factual historical record (found in the Scriptures) is that Jesus was really no threat to Rome, the Jewish leaders were the ones who conspired to put Jesus to death, and they forced Pilate into carrying out their wishes.
-See John 11:46-53.
-In this amazing passage, Caiaphas says that one man (Jesus) should die for the people, so that the whole nation doesn’t perish.

 Caiaphas was a murderer who THOUGHT he simply meant that he was going to have Jesus bumped off for political reasons, to avoid trouble with Rome.
 But because he was the High Priest, God was at the same time speaking through him and giving a second sphere of meaning to his words.
 Jesus' death was to be a Substitutionary Atonement for sin, so that other people wouldn’t have to die in their own sins.

 Some Scripture passages, such as I Thessalonians 2:14-16, name “the Jews” as the killers of Jesus.
 But other passages spread the blame more generally.
-In Acts 4:24-28, the Apostles quote Psalm 2, and interpret it to mean that pretty much EVERYONE — Herod (an Idumean, remember), Pilate, the Gentiles, and the people of Israel — were gathered TOGETHER against Jesus, TO DO WHAT GOD’S COUNSEL HAD FOREORDAINED TO BE DONE.
+In Acts 4:24-28, the Apostles quote Psalm 2, and interpret it to mean that pretty much EVERYONE — Herod (an Idumean, remember), Pilate, the Gentiles, and the people of Israel—were gathered TOGETHER against Jesus, TO DO WHAT GOD’S COUNSEL HAD FOREORDAINED TO BE DONE.

 The most important point, as Gibson has said, is that WE’RE ALL GUILTY.
 And that no one took Jesus' life from Him, but He laid it down of Himself.
 Anyone who tries to use the Biblical record, or a dramatization of the Biblical record, as a justification to persecute someone, just doesn’t get it.
 God will be the judge of all unbelief.
 Until Jesus returns, our message centers on God’s offer of mercy and forgiveness.

 If the essential message of this film is true, and if everyone needs to believe on Jesus, then regardless of the objections that are voiced, the number one ACTUAL objection against this film by any unbeliever is that it’s showing a truth that he does not acknowledge.
-The person may not KNOW that that’s his primary objection — it may be lodged in his spirit rather than in his brain — but yet it is.
+The person may not KNOW that that’s his primary objection—it may be lodged in his spirit rather than in his brain—but yet it is.

 So many of the voiced objections betray a double standard.
 This film is being judged by a different set of rules than any other.
-And the people who always proclaim that movies are just entertainment and don’t really change behavior or beliefs — where are those people now?
+And the people who always proclaim that movies are just entertainment and don’t really change behavior or beliefs—where are those people now?
 I don’t hear them.
 The silence is deafening.

 I’m sure that I’ll acquire a copy of this film for my own video or DVD library.
 And at some point, when she’s a teenager, I’d like my daughter to see it.
 Of course, some people couldn’t handle this content.
 The Gospel has done just fine for 2000 years, without the Holy Ghost needing help from this film or from any other dramatization.
-“The Passion” is NOT an indispensible addition to anyone’s witnessing tool kit.
+“The Passion” is NOT an indispensable addition to anyone’s witnessing tool kit.
 But there ARE ways in which it could be used effectively.

 I HIGHLY recommend this film for anyone of appropriate age, maturity and stamina.